 We do not currently file reports with the Securities and Exchange Commission (the "SEC").
-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will concurrently file a Form 8-A and will be subject to the information and periodic reporting requirements of the Securities Exchange Act of 1934, as amended, and we intend to file periodic reports, proxy statements and other information with the SEC.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will be subject to the information and periodic reporting requirements of the Securities Exchange Act of 1934, as amended, and we intend to file periodic reports, proxy statements and other information with the SEC.